 - Assessment Methods: These methods may include exams, practical assessments, project evaluations, laboratory work, presentations, and other forms of assessment that align with the specific outcomes being evaluated. - 2.
-Rubrics and Assessment Criteria: Clear rubrics and assessment criteria are developed to assess the attainment of POs and COs. which provide's detailed guidelines and performance indicators that enable consistent and objective evaluation. - 3.
-Direct and Indirect Assessment:Direct assessment methods involve directly assessing student work or performance to measure the achievement of specific outcomes.
-Indirect assessment methods, such as surveys, interviews, or alumni feedback, gather information about student perceptions or the perceived achievement of outcomes.
+Rubrics and Assessment Criteria: Clear rubrics and assessment criteria are developed to assess the attainment of POs and COs. which provide's detailed guidelines and performance indicators that enable consistent and objective evaluation.

-- 4. Course-level Assessments: At the course level, teachers assess the attainment of COs through various assessments and evaluations.
+- 3. Direct and Indirect Assessment: Direct assessment methods involve directly assessing student work or performance to measure the achievement of specific outcomes.
+Indirect assessment methods, such as surveys, interviews, or alumni feedback, gather information about student perceptions or the perceived achievement of outcomes. - 4.
+Course-level Assessments: At the course level, teachers assess the attainment of COs through various assessments and evaluations.
 They use the established assessment methods and criteria to evaluate individual student performance and provide feedback on their progress towards achieving the specific COs. - 5.
 Program-level Assessments: These assessments may involve reviewing student work, portfolios, capstone projects, or comprehensive exams that cover multiple courses and outcomes.
 Program-level assessments provide a holistic view of students' overall achievement of the desired outcomes.

 File Description Documents

 Upload any additional information View File

-Paste link for Additional information Nil
+Paste link for additional Information Nil

-2.6.3 - Pass percentage of Students during the year
+2.6.3 - Pass Percentage of students

-2.6.3.1 - Total number of final year students who passed the university examination during the year
+2.6.3.1 - Total number of final year students who passed in the examinations conducted by Institution

-File Description Documents Upload list of Programmes and number of students passed and appeared in the final year examination (Data Template) View File Upload any additional information No File Uploaded Paste link for the annual report Nil https://gatacin30798-my.sharepoint.com/:b:/g/personal/iqac_gat_ac_in/E0jclDxDPpFKh2 5T0quiPkB-teKMkFEZsDuEYMFaBc4f0?e=EcoRnj
+File Description Documents Upload list of Programmes and number of students appear for and passed in the final year examinations View File Upload any additional information No File Uploaded Paste link for the annual report Nil https://gatacin30798-my.sharepoint.com/:b:/g/personal/iqac_gat_ac_in/Ee_uDkYq5WpHqiTxSKjn6V8Bo0xsJX8fpQV585Eaaq56Nq?e=Ba8DMc